vrindat03/Event-Attendance-Management/README.md

 Clone this repository to your local machine.

-Open the admin_dashboard.html file in any modern web browser.
+Open the files in any modern web browser.

 No server is required for the frontend demonstration.
 All required libraries (Tailwind CSS, Lucide Icons) are loaded via CDN.